 Although credit problems are common, few people understand how their credit history is collected and reported.

-Auto One wants you understand your credit, credit reports and credit scores. we'll show you how and why a good credit rating can "change your life."
+Auto One wants you to understand your credit, credit reports and credit scores. we'll show you how and why a good credit rating can "change your life."
 Included in on this page is information on how to fix mistakes in your credit report and steps you can take to improve your credit score.
 Reading this site is your first step towards getting "The Credit You Deserve."

-if your credit history needs help, I hope you will utilize the information contained in this web site to your benefit.
+if your credit history needs help, I hope you will utilize the information contained in this website to your benefit.
 Auto One truly wants to help play a part in helping you "change your credit & change your life"

 Gary R. Jacobsen, Pres.